-The purpose of this APFO Workgroup study is to review the reports of local jurisdictions on adequate public facilities development restrictions required by the Land Use Article, and assess whether and to what extent adequate public facilities ordinances affect the attainment of goals of the State economic growth, resource protection, and planning policy.
+The purpose of this APFO Workgroup study is to review the reports of local jurisdictions on adequate public facilities development restrictions required by the Land Use Article, and assess whether and to what extent adequate public facilities ordinances affect the achievement of the goals of the State economic growth, resource protection, and planning policy.
 It should be noted that the Maryland Department of Planning (MDP) is working with local governments to enhance the quality of the information submitted in these reports for subsequent years; however, significant deficiencies in the submitted reports limit the conclusions on the impact of Adequate Public Facility Ordinances (APFOs) at this time.
-The APFO Workgroup has identified a series of recommendations that will enable a more complete discussion and assessment of APFOs in Maryland during the next round of local jurisdiction submissions, by emphasizing local conditions, recognizing unique facility constraints, and impacts on quality of life.
-These recommendations will enhance the effectiveness of APFOs as a planning and growth management tool by considering the local variations in facility design, cost of expansion, incremental facility improvements, and community character.
+The APFO Workgroup has identified a series of recommendations will enable a more complete assessment of APFOs in Maryland during the next round of local jurisdiction submissions, and improve the effectiveness of APFOs as planning and growth management tool.
+Recommendations include, in part:

-Workgroup recommendations include, in part:

-- 1. The creation of model guidelines for APFOs within Priority Funding Areas (PFAs) that can be adapted to meet local issues, needs and conditions. - 2.
-Consideration of the establishment of minimum recommended or model Level of Service (LOS) standards for PFAs by facility type and constraints.
-In lieu of moratoria, include options to take advantage of underutilized facility capacity within designated PFAs. - 3.
-Detailed consideration of additional requirements for biennial APFO reports to: 1) indicate the amounts and types of capital improvements necessary to maintain adequate public facilities needed to address local conditions and support existing level of service standards; 2) identify the facility improvements made with fees collected; and 3) identify projected growth and redevelopment within designated PFAs for the next reporting cycle. - 4.
-Reduce or limit the duration of moratoria in PFAs and target additional resources and capacity improvements. - 5.
-The mitigation of project impacts, proportional to the impacts and increment of capacity improvements by facility type, instead of moratorium, should be preferred in PFAs.
-Additionally, consider options for cost recoupment if the minimum increment of capacity improvement exceed the proportional share.

-6. Increase the utilization of schools in PFAs to limit the impacts of APFO restrictions within PFAs.
+- 1. Create model guidelines for APFOs within Priority Funding Areas (PFAs). - 2.
+Consider establishing minimum Level of Service (LOS) standards for PFA areas.
+In lieu of moratoria, include options to consider underutilized facility capacity within designated PFA areas. - 3.
+Require biennial APFO reports to indicate the amounts and types of capital improvements necessary to maintain sufficient adequate public facilities needed to support existing level of service standards, the facility improvements made with fees collected and projected growth and redevelopment within designated PFA areas for the next reporting cycle. - 4.
+Time limits on a moratorium should also be considered in PFA areas. - 5.
+Mitigation of project impacts, instead of a moratorium, should be considered, in PFA areas - 6.
+Increase the capacity of schools in PlanMaryland Targeted Growth and Revitalization Areas to limit the impacts of APFO restrictions within PlanMaryland Targeted Growth and Revitalization Areas by: - a) Encouraging the coordination of the local board capital improvement program with the county comprehensive plan; - b) Coordinating local infill and redevelopment plans with local school boards and school capacity and capital improvement needs assessments; - c) Considering the use of infill and redevelopment sites; adaptive reuse; or use of smaller sites for mitigation and increased school capacity;